Land0fChocolate/NewEmeraldRomHack/README.md

 - Cheats don't work!
 Yeah, not surprising.
 The format of the save file has been changed.
 Don't ask me to make cheats because I will not make them.

+- Is there any documentation?
+Yes.
+There are doc files included with the ROM download.

+- I'm stuck in the post game!
+There's a post game story guide in the docs.
+I've tried to make it obvious to tell players where to go but I will keep trying to improve it.

 - Will you add in more Pokemon?
 Nope.
 I feel 450 different species is enough and I don't want the game to get bogged down with bloat.